atlasbot/docs/docs/Variables/Guild/guild.memberCount.md

-# guild.name
+# guild.memberCount

-Returns the name of the guild.
+Returns the guilds member count.

 ## Example

 *Input*
 ```
-You are currently in {guild.name}
+The server currently has {guild.memberCount} members!
 ```
 *Output*
 ```
-You are currently in Atlas Development
+The server currently has 522 members!
 ```

 ## Supports